When Hackers Make Headlines: How to Be a Responsible Password Protector

 How to immediately safeguard your accounts

-- Are all your online accounts covered by SpeedyPassword’s added layers of protection?
+- Are all your online accounts covered by your password manager’s added layers of protection?
 Add any outstanding accounts to program, and make sure their individual passwords are strong too.

 If you are currently managing your passwords individually with each account…

-- Consider using the SpeedyPassword password manager.
-It’s free, safe and secure and offers you a safety net to ward off attacks at both a holistic and an individual level.
+- Consider using a password manager.
+There are free ones available, and they are safe, secure and offer you a safety net to ward off attacks at both a holistic and an individual level.